It’s been a while hasn’t it?

 We have so many great local pubs in Cumbria, and in particular within a short distance from Witherslack.
 We’ve missed that great combination of high-quality cosy pubs, nearby or just an easy cycle away.
 All of them have outside sitting areas, where you can rest your bikes, and have a bite to eat and a drink.

-Check the pub websites for when they are actually reopening from 4 July onwards
+Check the pub websites for actual reopening arrangements from 4 July onwards: booking will be needed at most places too.

 Something big was happening around here in the 17th century as we have a fantastic selection of 17th Century coaching houses, where folk would stop to slake their thirst and rest a while, on their way north.